Blog Fitness Why Do My Muscles Tighten Up When I Sleep? (Causes & Solutions)

 Why Your Muscles Tighten Up When You Sleep

-There are a few different reasons why your muscles might tighten up when you sleep, including:
+There are several different reasons why your muscles might tighten up when you sleep, including:

 Poor Sleep Position